pluiez/Lunas/README.md

    ds = Shuffle(ds)
    ```

-   - In the above code, we created two datasets and *zip* them as a `Zip` reader.
+   - In the above code, we create two datasets and *zip* them as a `Zip` reader.
 A `Zip` reader returns a tuple from its internal `readers`.
    - `Shuffle` performs randomized shuffling on the dataset.

 4. Practical use case in Machine Translation scenario.